 The Boards of PSERS and SERS periodically review their respective system's actuarial assumptions with their actuaries, investment consultants and staff and determine whether to make any changes to these assumptions going forward.
-SERS' currently assumed rate of return on investments is 8.5 percent.
-In January 2009, the PSERS' Board of Trustees decreased PSERS' actuarial investment rate of return assumption from the previous rate of 8.5 percent to 8.25 percent effective for the June 30, 2008 actuarial valuation, and further decreased the rate of return assumption from 8.25 percent to 8.0 percent for the June 30, 2009 valuation.
-These changes reduce PSERS' investment return assumption to the median assumption used by public pension funds nationally.
+Both Boards have recently adopted changes to their respective systems' actuarial assumptions.
+In January 2009, the PSERS Board of Trustees decreased PSERS' actuarial investment rate of return assumption from the previous rate of 8.5 percent to 8.25 percent effective for the June 30, 2008 actuarial valuation, and further decreased the rate of return assumption from 8.25 percent to 8.0 percent for the June 30, 2009 valuation.
+In April 2009, the Pennsylvania State Employees' Retirement Board decreased SERS' assumed rate of return on investments from 8.5 percent to 8.0 percent effective for the December 31, 2008 valuation.
+These changes reduce PSERS and SERS' investment return assumptions to the median assumption used by public pension funds nationally.